Namanj/Mortgage-Market-Tri-Analysis/README.md

   <img src='/images/Shubham volume of business overtime.png' width="700"  height="400">
 </p>

 As we can see, there was a strong one time event in the middle of 2016.
-Such a strong one time event, this close to the horizon, is very bad from a forecasting perspective, and I had to deal with it before I could do the forecasting
+Such a strong one time event, this close to the horizon, is very bad from a forecasting perspective and I had to deal with it before I could do the forecasting
 ### Approach
 I used the ACF and PACF graphs to determine the appropriate number of AR and MA lags.
 As I knew that loan activity tends to have a strong yearly pattern, I decided to incorporate the seasonality explicitly by using a SARIMAX model with 12 months lag.
 I dealt with the strong one time event by replacing its values by the predictions from the best model.